IRS Income Tax Payment Plans

 Deferred Periodic Payment: The debt may be paid in more than 24 months, but must be paid within the 10-year statutory period which the IRS has to collect the debt.

-Pre-requisite is for you to have filed all tax returns.
+The only pre-requisite is that you have to have filed all tax returns.
 Taxpayers in an open bankruptcy proceeding aren't eligible to enter into an OIC.
 Use this Pre-Qualifier online OIC tool to verify if you might be eligible for the Offer in Compromise Agreement.
 Use Form 656 Booklet and Form 433-A: Form 656 for a step-by-step guide to apply for the OIC agreement; Form 433-A and all required documentation as specified on the forms and Form 656(s)FileIT these forms.
 The initial non-refundable application fee for Form 656 is $205, unless you qualify for the low-income via the Form form-13844FileITor submit a Doubt as to Liability offer.

 When you prepare and e-file with eFile.com, you gain access to different ways to pay onsite.
 Learn how to balance your tax withholding via Form W-4 and keep more of your hard-earned money each tax year.
 This will help if you are concerned you may owe money on your next tax return.